ZipCodeCore/SinglyLinkedList/README.md

 # Data structures

-Fork this repository and submit your code via pull request.
+Fork this repository and submit the URL of your fork via the Student Portal.

 ## Linked List